-8.7536.F Personal Care Reimbursement Requirements
+8.75367538.F Personal Care Reimbursement Requirements

-- 1. HCBS Brain Injury (BI) Waiver; Elderly, Blind, and Disabled (EBD) Waiver; Complementary and Integrative Health (CIH) Waiver; Community Mental Health Supports (CMHS) Waiver: - a.
+1. HCBS Brain Injury (BI) Waiver; Elderly, Blind, and Disabled (EBD) Waiver; Complementary and Integrative Health (CIH) Waiver; Community Mental Health Supports (CMHS) Waiver:

+- a.
 Payment for personal care services shall be the lower of the billed charges or the maximum rate of reimbursement.
 Reimbursement shall be per unit of one hour.
 The maximum unit rate shall be adjusted by the State as funding becomes available. - b.
 Payment does not include travel time to or from the Member's residence. - c.
-When personal care services are used to provide respite for unpaid primary caregivers, the exact services rendered must be specified in the documentation.
+When personal care services are used to provide respite for unpaid primary caregivers, the exact services rendered must be specified in the documentation. - d.

-- d.
 If a visit by a personal care staff includes some homemaker services, the entire visit shall be billed as personal care services.
 If the visit includes only homemaker services, and no personal care is provided, the entire visit shall be billed as homemaker services. - e.
 If a visit by a Home Health Aide from a Home Health Agency includes unskilled personal care, as defined in this section, only the Home Health Aide visit shall be billed. - f.
 There shall be no reimbursement under this section for personal care services provided in certified, uncertified, licensed, or unlicensed Congregate Facilities.

-8.7536.G Personal Care Remote Supports Option

-1. A Remote Supports option is available for Personal Care in the following waivers: HCBS Elderly, Blind, and Disabled (EBD); Brain Injury (BI); Complementary and Integrative Health (CIH); Community Mental Health Supports (CMHS); Supported Living Services (SLS):

-a.
-Personal Care Remote Support Option Definitions

-- i.
-Backup support person means the person who is responsible for responding in the event of an emergency or when a Member receiving Remote Supports otherwise needs assistance or the equipment used for delivery of Remote Supports stops working for any reason.
-Backup support may be provided on an unpaid basis by a Family Member, friend, or other person selected by the Member or on a paid basis by an Agency provider. - ii.
-Monitoring base means the off-site location from which the Remote Supports Provider monitors the Member. - iii.
-Remote Supports mean the provision of support by staff at a HIPAA compliant Monitoring Base who engage with a Member through live two-way communication to provide prompts and respond to the Member's health, safety, and other needs identified through a Person-Centered Support Plan to increase their independence in their home and community when not engaged other HCBS services. - iv.
-Remote Support Plan means a document that describes the Member's need for remote support, devices that will be used, number of service hours, emergency contacts, and a safety plan developed between the Member and Remote Supports provider in consultation with their Case Manager. - v.
-Remote Supports provider means the Provider Agency selected by the Member to provide Remote Supports.
-This provider supplies the monitoring base, the remote support staff who monitor a Member from the monitoring base, and the remote support technology equipment necessary for the receiving Remote Supports. - vi.
-Sensor means equipment used to notify the Remote Supports Provider of a situation that requires attention or activity which may indicate deviations from routine activity and/or future needs.
-Examples include but are not limited to, seizure mats, door sensors, floor sensors, motion detectors, heat detectors, and smoke detectors.
+in contined, ancorained, incomeda, or animonicod congregato i demaco.
+8.7536.G Personal Care Remote Supports Option 1.
+A Remote Supports option is available for Personal Care in the following waivers: HCBS Elderly, Blind, and Disabled (EBD); Brain Injury (BI); Complementary and Integrative Health (CIH); Community Mental Health Supports (CMHS); Supported Living Services (SLS): a.
+Personal Care Remote Support Option Definitions i.
+Backup Support Person means the person who is responsible for responding in the event of an emergency or when a Member receiving Remote Supports otherwise needs assistance or the equipment used for delivery of Remote Supports steps working for any reason.
+Backup support may be provided on an unpaid basis by a Family Member, friend, or other person selected by the Member or on a paid basis by an Agency provider. ii.
+Monitoring Base means the off-site location from which the Remote Supports Provider monitors the Member. iii.
+Remote Supports mean the provision of support by staff at a HIPAA compliant Monitoring Base who engage with a Member through live two-way communication to provide prompts and respond to the Member's health, safety, and other needs identified through a Person-Centered Support Plan to increase iv.
+Remote Support Plan means a document that describes the Member's need for remote support, devices that will be used, number of service hours, emergency contacts, and a safety plan developed between the Member and Remote Supports provider in consultation with their Case Manager.